-Durham’s reputation as “America’s Foodiest Small City” is well-earned.
+Durham’s reputation as “America’s Foodiest Small Town” is well-earned.
 Consider yourself warned: Durham takes its food and drink seriously.
 Nestled amongst the natural abundance of the Piedmont region, local chefs (including several James Beard award winners) feature locally grown products in unique and creative ways.

 The food truck craze hit Durham early and has only grown since.
 This locally grown favorite can be spotted on Duke’s campus and in the surrounding downtown neighborhood.
-The cars literally following it to its next location is reason enough to give it a try.
-Voted the #2 favorite food truck in a recent Food Network poll, OnlyBurger doesn’t disappoint.
+Follow the truck via Twitter, or visit the Only Burger restaurant on Shannon Road for their fries and burgers made with local ingredients.

 No menu in Durham is quite as aggressive or creative as the one Executive Chef Jim Anile puts together at Revolution.
-Located in the heart of downtown, Revolution epitomizes the re-birth of Durham.
+Located in the heart of downtown, Revolution epitomizes the rebirth of Durham.
 With white décor, tile mosaics and one of the trendiest bars around, Revolution matches the beauty of their menu with the aesthetics of the restaurant.
 Ox tongue, haystack shrimp and octopus salad are just a few of the innovative creations on the menu.
 When out to impress a date or a client, look no further than Revolution.

-The best Asian cuisine in Durham is located in the far right corner of Brightleaf Square.
+Some of the best Asian cuisine in Durham is located in the far right corner of Brightleaf Square.
 Mt.
 Fuji is a place that is guaranteed to bring customers back.
 With flavor and presentation that far outweigh the modest prices, Mt.
 Fuji is an absolute steal.
 The biggest attraction is for sushi fans, who take advantage of the half-price specials.
 If going out for sushi, a $20 bill is more than enough to cover the cost for two.

-Fishmongers gives off the vibe of a local beach community joint, right in the middle of downtown Durham.
-Patrons come for the specials like mahi-mahi, trigger fish, red snapper and oysters, but come back for the top notch veggies and sides.
-The picnic benches and disposable paper tablecloths give Fishmongers a casual feel, but with upscale taste.
+Fishmonger's gives off the vibe of a local beach community joint, right in the middle of downtown Durham.
+Patrons come for the specials like mahi-mahi, trigger fish, red snapper and oysters, but come back for the top-notch veggies and sides.
+The picnic benches and disposable paper tablecloths give Fishmonger's a casual feel, but with upscale taste.

 If you're in need of a healthy, delicious and fun alternative to ice cream, then look no further than Local Yogurt.
-Known as Loyo, this frozen yogurt shop serves up four flavors made with all-natural ingredients along with toppings from local farms and vendors.
+Known as Loyo, this frozen yogurt shop serves up flavors made with all-natural ingredients along with toppings from local farms and vendors.
 While flavors and toppings rotate on a regular basis, the family-friendly environment and cheerful spirit remains the same.

 - Blue Corn Café, 716 Ninth St., Durham, 919-286-9600

-- Taqueria la Vaquita, 2700 Chapel Hill Road, Durham, 919-402-0209
+- Taqueria la Vaquita, 2700 Chapel Hill Rd., Durham, 919-402-0209

-- Torero’s, 800 W. Main Street, Durham, 919-682-4197; 4600 Durham-Chapel Hill Blvd., Durham, 919-489-6468
+- Torero’s, 800 W. Main St., Durham, 919-682-4197; 4600 Durham-Chapel Hill Blvd., Durham, 919-489-6468

-- Dos Perros, 200 N. Mangum Durham, 919-956-2750
+- Dos Perros, 200 N. Mangum St., Durham, 919-956-2750

-- Nana Taco, 2512 University Dr., Durham 919-489-8226
+Nanataco, 2512 University Dr., Durham, 919-489-8226

-- Chubby’s, 748 Ninth St., Durham, 919-286-4499
+- Chubby’s Tacos, 748 Ninth St., Durham, 919-286-4499

 Chipotle, 2608 Erwin Rd, Durham, 919-309-2901

-- Shanghai, 3433 Hillsborough Rd., Durham, near the Kroger, 919-383-7581
+- Shanghai, 3433 Hillsborough Rd., Durham, near the Kroger, 919-383-5700

-- Neo China, 4015 University Dr., Durham, 919-489-2828
+- Neo-China, 4015 University Dr., Durham, 919-489-2828

-- China Buffet, 3720 Mayfair St., Durham, near the Kroger by South Square, 919-403-7878
+China Buffet, 3720 Mayfair St., Durham, near South Square, 919-403-7878

 - Saffron, 4121 Davis Dr., Morrisville, 919-469-5774